Understanding North Carolina Gun Laws In Your Car

 Where Can You Conceal A Gun Within An Automobile?

-Where and how you can carry a firearm in your car depends on whether you have a valid concealed carry permit.
 Keeping a weapon in a locked glove box or trunk is a legal way to keep a firearm in your car if you don’t have a concealed carry permit.
-It must be displayed openly or inaccessible to your passengers.
+It not must be displayed openly or accessible to your passengers.

 If you do have a license to conceal carry, you can keep firearms under the seat or in an unlocked glove box.
 But, if someone else drives your vehicle, they may not be permitted to do so.
 If you keep a firearm under your seat and someone borrows your car and gets pulled over, they are breaking the law unless they also have a concealed carry permit.